emma-sax4/emmasax4.info/_posts/2019-12-17-adding-bootstrap-to-your-static-content-site.md

 Then, right away I could delete all of the old navbar CSS code!
 This included a solid chunk of lines!

 Next, I wanted to make it so the menu button (also known as a hamburger 🍔 icon) would turn into an ❌ button when the navbar expanded.
-This took more time, and to be honest, if not for <a href="https://github.com/brianMitchL" target="_blank">@brianMitchL</a>'s help, I may still be struggling.
+This took more time, and to be honest, if not for @brianMitchL's help, I may still be struggling.
 In order to save you from struggling, I'll give you some code:
 ```
 nav.navbar {
   > .navbar-toggler {